baitingzbt/PEDA/README.md

 ## Data Download

 ## Training
-Open the .sh script to double-check your CUDA devices and data path.
+Open the shell script below to double-check your CUDA devices and data path.
 Then run:
 > sh all_env_uniform.sh

 ## Citation